 top of page

-NAMI Basics is taught by NAMI-trained team with lived experience raising a child with a mental health condition.
-They know what you’re going through because they’ve been there too.
+NAMI Basics is taught by a NAMI-trained team with lived experience raising a child with a mental health condition.
+They understand what you’re going through—because they’ve been there too.

-By participating in NAMI Basics, you’ll realize that you are not alone.
-You’ll find support and shared understanding—compassion, reinforcement and empathy from people who truly get your situation.
-And don’t forget: Your experiences may also help others in the course.
-Together, you will all learn that recovery is a journey, and there is hope.
+By participating in NAMI Basics, you’ll learn that you are not alone.
+You’ll find understanding, support, and encouragement from others who truly understand what you’re facing.
+Together, you’ll learn that recovery is a journey—and that there is hope.

-• The impact mental health conditions can have on your entire family
+• How mental health conditions can affect your child and your family

-• How to advocate for your child’s rights at school and in health care settings
+• Ways to advocate for your child at school and in health care settings

 • The importance of taking care of yourself

-We ask that participants commit to attending all 6 sessions.
+Participants are asked to commit to attending all six sessions.

-Our next Basics class will be announced in June 2025.
-Please register below to be added to the class wait list and receive updates about the class dates.
+Please register below to be added to the class waitlist and receive updates.

 Family To Family: Services